 Let’s move along to the Carpentry Crew.

-The Carpentry Crew (carps / splinters)
+The Carpentry Crew (carps / fish / splinters)

 It may sound like the electrics do a lot of work but the real muscle of a theater is probably most often the Carp crew.
 You may think they build stuff out of wood (which they do) but wait!
 There’s more.
 Aside from sometimes assembling massive sets made of wood and steel / aluminum, the carps have a lot more to do.

 The Master Carpenter/ Rigger (MC) is the person responsible for planning and implementing such things as: staging and rigging.
 Including SAFELY hanging chain motors which hold up lighting truss, set pieces, projection screens and any other objects that need to be in the air, including people.
-The Master Carp, his Assistant Master Carp (AMC) and crew also run and maintain the fly system and the Rail.
+The Master Carp, his assistant (AMC) and crew also run and maintain the fly system and the Rail.
 The fly system is a massive machine which encompasses the whole of the flyhouse (everything above the stage floor).
 All the running rigging- wires,ropes (lines to us), pipes (battens), pulleys, blocks and arbors, where counterweights are loaded from the loading bridge, and other various parts (too much to mention right now).

 Suffice it to say if it hangs in the air the carps are responsible for making sure it hangs safely!
 (In particular the riggers.)

 The carps are also responsible for setting up things like “backline,” that’s all the band gear.
 They hang soft goods (all the black material that frames the stage) and drops (the big fancy paintings behind the performers).
-Then the Flyperson at the Rail (the place you may see us pull on all those ropes) moves things up and down (out and in to stagehands) in order to change scenes or looks of a show.
+Then the flyperson at the Rail (the place you may see us pull on all those ropes) moves things up and down (out and in to stagehands) in order to change scenes or looks of a show.

 Carps also do a lot of sweeping and mopping on the stage.